 Custom code workflow actions

 In workflows, use the Custom code action to write and execute JavaScript or Python (in beta).
 With custom code actions, you can extend workflow functionality within and outside of HubSpot.
-To learn more about HubSpot's APIs, you can refer to either the developer documentation for the latest versions or the legacy developer documentation for our older APIs.
+To learn more about HubSpot's APIs, you can refer to either the developer documentation for the latest versions or the legacy developer documentation for HubSpot's older APIs.
 To see examples of common custom code actions, view HubSpot's Programmable Automation Use Cases.

 Node.js supported libraries